 We started in 1972 when the average number of collisions at U.S. highway-rail grade crossings had risen above 12,000 incidents annually.
 To address this, the Idaho governor's office, along with the Idaho Peace Officers and Union Pacific Railroad launched a six-week public awareness educational campaign called Operation Lifesaver to promote highway-rail grade crossing safety.
 After Idaho's crossing-related fatalities fell that year by 43%, the successful program was adopted by Nebraska (1973) and Kansas and Georgia the following year.
 Within a decade it had spread around the country; in 1986 a non-profit national Operation Lifesaver office was created to help support the efforts of state OL programs and raise national awareness on highway-rail grade crossing issues.

-Today Operation Lifesaver's network of authorized volunteer speakers and trained instructors offer free rail safety education programs in fifty states.
-We speak to school groups, driver education classes, community audiences, professional drivers, law enforcement officers, and emergency responders.
+Today Operation Lifesaver's network of authorized volunteer speakers and trained instructors offer free rail safety education programs across the U.S. We speak to school groups, driver education classes, community audiences, professional drivers, law enforcement officers, and emergency responders.
 Our programs are co-sponsored by federal, state and local government agencies, highway safety organizations and America's railroads.
 Together we promote the three E's - education, enforcement and engineering - to keep people safe around the tracks and railway crossings within our communities.